-It is far from clear that only a fraction of people can get into renowned institutes like the IITs, IIMs, IISER, etc, but this does not imply that they have the best brains or they are capable of producing geniuses.
+Isn't it that only a fraction of people can get into renowned institutes like the IITs, IIMs, IISER, etc?
+But this does not imply that they have the best brains.
 Since the early 70s and 80s we have witnessed brain drain due to harsh policies framed by the government (income tax policies), leaving only two options open to our people: either fly away or tolerate bureaucracy in the country.
-JRD Tata in one of his books Letters of JRD Tata lamented about the tax rates in India during his time.

 Why students go abroad?

 It’s not that we, as young Indian citizens, all want to leave.
 We don’t want to sound as escapists…do we?!
 It's the policy and growing sycophancy in the country that is making us take this decision.
 Since we all want to build a solid career, we often fail to decide what we actually want and how we want it.
 The growing intolerance is beyond the threshold level; the game starts from college days when we face cut-offs and reserved quotas from the reputed institutes and are forced to pursue a degree in some low-key institutes.
 Then what??
 The principals, vice-chancellors, directors and even professors, under the confidence of the higher authorities, play no role in providing a quality education, except focusing on their Fortunes and our Misfortunes!
 Without a second thought, we all would agree that the quality of research here is poor and steadily showing a falling curve due to many factors: one of the reasons behind poor research practices is funds crunch.